rocketeers/docs/GLOSSARY.md

 ## Task

 A task is something to be executed locally or on a server.
 It can be as basic as a simple `ls` to a complex flow with prompts and filesystem manipulations and such.
 A task can be written either as a string/array of strings, a closure or a class.

+## Service providers

+A class that registers other classes into a container.

 ## Strategy